cmwange/gisongcs/README.md

 Load relevant data (administrative boundaries as polygons, schools as points, perfomance) into the postgresql RDBMS.
 This step involves creating a number of views that become "layers".
 Of course, take into account projection systems, Geometry columns, etc.

-Step 7: Configure GorServer.
+Step 7: Configure Geoserver.
 Create layers, create styles, link the layers to styles, etc.